clooney/china-post-tracking-api/README.md

 # china post tracking  api
 China Post tracking API and webhook make it easy to integrate China Post Tracking function into your own project.
 Support APIs Client Libraries for PHP

+### API key

+In order to use this API, you need to generate a China Post Tracking  API key in the [TrackingMore](https://www.trackingmore.com).
+Apply for free use of API. https://www.trackingmore.com/apply-api.html

 ### List of Tracking Status

 String | Description